Powered By:

 Navjot Sawhney: I find this really hard, right?
 Because this has been my vision, my baby, so to speak, from the point where there was no one.
 Around me.
 And now we have loads and loads of people wanting to support and I think it's almost always very important to stay true to the vision.

 Navjot Sawhney: You know, we want to, uh, save time, water and effort for women and children around the world.
 And that's, that's, that's what we're really, really focused on right now.
 We have an incredible team.
 There's more people coming and we've got some great plans to scale across the world.
 So I'm really excited.
-So

 Amardeep Parmar: They're thinking, they'd love to help out, maybe they don't want to quit their job and go into it full time.
 What's different do you think people can [00:18:00] be doing to make an impact on people in the developing world or people in other countries?
 Or even in the UK, right?
 So people in the UK are suffering too.

-Amardeep Parmar: What are some of the steps you think people maybe could take that they aren't
+Amardeep Parmar: What are some of the steps you think people maybe could take that they aren't aware of?

-Navjot Sawhney: aware of?
-Yeah, I think COVID was a real eye opener for everyone.
+Navjot Sawhney: Yeah, I think COVID was a real eye opener for everyone.
 Everyone realized that they're mortal, you know, and, uh, you know, we're all forced to stay in our houses.
 Do you remember that?
 That was surreal.
 Um, we had an, uh, an influx of people that wanted to volunteer and support us.

 Navjot Sawhney: And, um, I think people just wanted to help.
 So I think using that Motivation and applying it to something that you're passionate about.
 I always say that you need to fall in love with the problem because the solution will always change.
 I am absolutely focused on Trying to remove the time burden that someone like Divya faces around the world.